jmadinlab/traits/README.md

 > The current list of traits can be found *[here](http://coraltraits.org/traits)*.

-### What information can be contributed?
+### What information can be contributed

 The database currently accepts individual-level and species-level measurements of both zooxanthellate and azooxanthellate Schleractinain corals.

 > Public data must be citable.

 Unpublished can also be imported into the database if it is kept private.
 Private data can be made public once published and associated with a resource.
-The benefit of accepting unpublished data is the ability for the owner to download the data alongside other public data in the database for analysis.
-The other benefit is improved data longevity.
+Benefits of accepting unpublished data include:

+- Being able to easily download the data alongside useful public data for analysis
+- Being more likely to contribute the data at end of project and improve its longevity
+- Identify duplicate research efforts

 `Individual-level` measurements typically include other measurements of the environment that provide useful context.
 One (or more) trait measurements of a coral and other contextual measurements are bound together as an observation.
 For example, an measurement of [larval swimming speed](/observations/97883) was measured within the context of swimming direction and water temperature, both of which provide important information about that particular swimming speed measurement.